balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ### Overview

-_Actions_ are the principal objects in your Sails application that are responsible for responding to *requests* from a web browser, mobile application or any other system capable of communicating with a server.
-They often act as a middleman between your [models](https://sailsjs.com/documentation/concepts/models-and-orm) and [views](https://sailsjs.com/documentation/concepts/views).
-With rare exceptions, the actions will orchestrate the bulk of your project&rsquo;s [business logic](http://en.wikipedia.org/wiki/Business_logic).
+_Actions_ are responsible for responding to *requests* from a web browser, mobile application or any other system capable of communicating with a server.
+They often act as a middleman between your [models](https://sailsjs.com/documentation/concepts/models-and-orm) and [views](https://sailsjs.com/documentation/concepts/views), and orchestrate the bulk of your project&rsquo;s [business logic](http://en.wikipedia.org/wiki/Business_logic): you can use actions to serve web pages, handle form submissions, manage 3rd party API requests, and everything in between.

-Actions are bound to [routes](https://sailsjs.com/documentation/concepts/Routes) in your application, so that when a user agent requests a particular URL, the bound action is executed to perform some business logic and send a response.
+Actions are bound to [routes](https://sailsjs.com/documentation/concepts/Routes) in your application.
+When a user agent requests a particular URL, the action bound to that route will perform the business logic within and send back a response.
 For example, the `GET /hello` route in your application could be bound to an action like:

 ```javascript
 async function (req, res) {